-Augsburg College Bookstore, located in the Oren Gateway Center.
+Augsburg University Bookstore, located in the Oren Gateway Center.

 Student’s accounts will be billed for only what was spent on their bookstore account before credit refunds are issued.
 If your bookstore account creates a balance on your account you need to make payments in accordance with your statement.
 Please contact Student Financial Services before you purchase books if you are unsure on how you will afford to pay for them.

 Due to the financial aid cycle, you can only charge expenses to your bookstore account during specific times.